mahyaralinejad/Learning-Task-Automata/README.md

 # Learning-Task-Automata

 Proof-of-concept implementation for theory in my Master's thesis, _Synthesising Reward Automata for Reinforcement Learning Using Hidden Markov Models_.
-Please find a pdf version here for the mathematics and background: https://almulla.files.wordpress.com/2022/04/ya_msc_thesis.pdf
+Please find a pdf version for the mathematics and background here: https://almulla.files.wordpress.com/2022/04/ya_msc_thesis.pdf

 To use: